20 Ancient Greek Flower Myths

 Yarrow – Achillea millefolium – Achilles’ thousand-leaved plant, the Greek word for yarrow is μυριόφυλλο-myriofyllo.

-Yarrow, ‘the plant of a thousand leaves’, in Greek mythology, is the plant which Thetis, sea nymph, and goddess of water, is said to have added to the bath water, when bathing her son, the ancient Greek hero, Achilles, in order for its protective powers, to cover his skin and make him invincible, a sort of bullet-proof jacket, so to speak.
+Yarrow, ‘the plant of a thousand leaves’, in Greek mythology, said to have protective powers, is the plant which Thetis, sea nymph and goddess of water, is said to have added to the bath water, when bathing her son, the ancient Greek hero, Achilles, in order for its protective powers to cover his skin and make him invincible, a sort of bullet-proof jacket, so to speak.

 As a result, Achilles was invulnerable everywhere except his heel, which proved to be his downfall; this is where the idiom, ‘Achilles Heel’, comes from.

-Sadly, Achilles did not have his coveted yarrow at hand, which he used to treat his wounded soldiers, when he was mortally wounded during the Trojan Wars, some heard him say, ‘oh, If only I had some yarrow, I would surely survive ‘.
+Sadly, Achilles did not have his coveted yarrow at hand, which he used to treat his wounded soldiers, when he was mortally wounded during the Trojan Wars.

-Yarrow leaves have been used in many battlefields to treat injured soldiers, which brought about commonly used names for yarrow; ‘soldier’s woundwort’ or ‘warrior plant’.
+Yarrow leaves have been used in many battlefields to treat injured soldiers which brought about commonly used names for yarrow such as ‘soldier’s woundwort’ or ‘warrior plant’.

 The next time you admire a narcissus, nodding its delicate head in the wind, or bend to smell the intoxicating aroma of the hyacinth, or admire that exquisite orchid, spare a thought for those poor Greek youths of ancient Greece, who gave their lives, so that we, today, may enjoy the beauty of these flowers.